 The figures below present mean PK profiles for NGMN and EE, respectively, following once-daily administration of an oral contraceptive (containing NGM 250 mcg /EE 35 mcg) compared to the 7-day norelgestromin and ethinyl estradiol transdermal system (containing NGMN 4.86 mg /EE 0.53 mg) during Cycle 2 in 32 healthy female volunteers.

-*Following once-daily administration of an oral contraceptive for two cycles or application of NGM for two cycles to the buttock in healthy female volunteers.
+*Following once-daily administration of an oral contraceptive for two cycles or application of NGM and EE transdermal system for two cycles to the buttock in healthy female volunteers.

 *Mean (%CV) NGMN and EE steady state pharmacokinetic parameters